goetas/twital/doc/en/source/templates.rst

 value from the parent template is used instead.

-To render the contents of the parent block by using the :doc:`parent<functions/parent>` Twig function.
+To render the contents of the parent block by using the `parent <http://twig.sensiolabs.org/doc/functions/parent.html>`_ Twig function.
 This gives back the results of the parent block:

 .. code-block:: xml+jinja